ai2cm/fv3net/workflows/argo/README.md

 `tests/end_to_end_integration/argo.yaml` for an example of the volume claims (including `gcp-secret-key`) necessary to use `run-fv3gfs` .

+### train-diags-prog workflow template

+This workflow template runs the model training, offline diagnostics, prognostic run, and online diagnostics steps, using the following workflow templates: `training`, `offline-diags`, and `prognostic-run`.
+Model training can be run with either `sklearn` or `keras` training routines using the `training-routine` input parameter and passing the appropriate `training-config` parameter.

 ### Prognostic run report

 The `prognostic-run-diags` workflow template will generate reports for